 The Holy Records of North America from "Revelations – Truths Revealed" by Mary Sutherland

-While effort and time has been spent in far away lands, tracing time worn trails, breaking through hardened lava of volcanic ruins, sifting through the dust of the Egyptian catacombs, records
+While effort and time has been spent in far away lands, tracing time worn trails, breaking through hardened lava of volcanic ruins, sifting through the dust of the Egyptian catacombs, records lie

-World countries shadow in comparison to North America's magnificent `artificial' hills and waterways, constructed from the labor of a `forgotten' people.
+countries shadow in comparison to North America's magnificent `artificial' hills and waterways, constructed from the labor of a `forgotten' people.

 The historical significance behind the earthen mounds should never be undermined.
 The earthen mounds were `altars of earth' and were not only recognized, in biblical times, as a holy place but

 "In the days of Adam, sacrifice was offered unto the lord."
 It was then written, "As soon as the waters of the flood receded, Noah built an altar upon which to offer sacrifice unto the Lord."
-This
+This being

-being the first work of Noah, in his advent from the Ark, it would date the custom of the construction of altars to `antediluvian origin'…a time `before' the flood.
+the first work of Noah, in his advent from the Ark, it would date the custom of the construction of altars to `antediluvian origin'…a time `before' the flood.

 It is biblically recorded that during the migrations of Lot and Abraham - by divine authority - an `altar of earth' was to be built at each place of sojourning and wherever any circumstance of

 "An altar of earth shalt thou make unto me; and shall sacrifice thereon thy burnt-offering and thy peace- offering, thy sheep and oxen.
-In all places where I record my name, I will come unto
+In all places where I record my name, I will come unto thee,

-thee, and I will bless thee."
+and I will bless thee."
 (Exodus 24-26).

 `In the days of `Peleg', Noah divided the earth between his sons, Shem, Ham and Jephet and they were to go forth and multiply.
-Africa was given to Ham, the temperate zones to Shem and
+Africa was given to Ham, the temperate zones to Shem and the

-the frigid zones to Japhet.
+frigid zones to Japhet.
 In every zone they occupied we find the earthen mounds… in a great variety of form and arrangement.

 The Berber Project by the late Dr. Barry Fell (Professor Emeritus of Harvard University) states that the Vikings believed North America was, at one time, a peninsula of North Africa.
 Herodotus

 described a place ' beyond the Pillars of Hercules where the Carthaginians traded for precious metals.
 He wrote that the local natives used `smoke signals' to communicate over long distances.
 (An

 obvious reference to an ancient custom the Native American Indian adopted from the ancient people.)

 We also find historical evidence and the significance of the earthen mounds and temples in Numbers 33:53 where it is recorded that the Israelites were commanded by their god to pluck down and

 destroy the monuments, temples and statues of the idolaters that built `high places' and worshiped pictures.

-By the 1880's, due to the fear of discovery brought on by an increased interest in archeology, the establishments of Christendom ordered that all archaeological excavations be brought under
+By the 1880's, due to the fear of discovery brought on by an increased interest in archeology, the establishments of Christendom ordered that all archaeological excavations be brought under the

 of Memorandum and Articles of Association; the modus operandi for modern archeology was established – `to promote excavation work

 for the purpose of elucidating or illustrating the Old Testament narrative.'
 This meant if something was found supporting written biblical history, the public would be informed.
 If the discovery and its

 information did not `support the church's interpretation' it was `shelved'.